Scotland in the Wars of the Three Kingdoms: Anglo-Scottish war, 1650–1652

 In July 1651, under the command of General John Lambert, part of Cromwell's force crossed the Firth of Forth into Fife and defeated the Scots at the Battle of Inverkeithing.
 The New Model Army advanced towards the royal base at Perth.
 In danger of being outflanked, Charles ordered his army south into England in a desperate last-ditch attempt to evade Cromwell and spark a Royalist uprising there.
 Cromwell followed Charles into England leaving George Monck to finish the campaign in Scotland.
 Meanwhile, Monck took Stirling on 14 August and Dundee on 1 September, reportedly killing up to 2,000 of its 12,000 population and destroying every ship in the city's harbour, 60 in total.

 The Scottish Army of the Kingdom marched towards the west of England because it was in that area that English Royalist sympathies were strongest.
 However, although some English Royalists joined the army, they came in far fewer numbers than Charles and his Scottish supporters had hoped.
 Cromwell finally engaged the new king at Worcester on 3 September 1651, and beat him – in the process all but wiping out his army, killing 3,000 and taking 10,000 prisoners.
 Many of the Scottish prisoners taken by Cromwell were sold into indentured labour in the West Indies, Virginia and Berwick, Maine.
 This defeat marked the real end of the Scottish war effort.
-Charles escaped to the European continent and with his flight, the Covenanters' hopes for political independence from the Commonwealth of England were dashed.
+Charles escaped to the European continent and with his flight, the Covenanters' hopes for resisting Cromwell's invasion were dashed.